Legal Checklist for Setting Up a Restaurant in Singapore

 Any staff you hire will need to have or obtain food hygiene certifications from the SFA.
 SFA carries out regular restaurant inspections to ensure that food is being prepared according to the necessary hygiene requirements.

 If you need to hire foreign staff, you will need to apply to the Ministry of Manpower (MOM) to obtain work permits for them.

 You will also need to register with the Central Provident Fund (CPF) and the Inland Revenue Authority of Singapore (IRAS) so you can submit your staff’s details for the payment of their CPF contributions and the reporting of their income for income tax purposes respectively.

 If you need to import any ingredients for your restaurant, you will first need to obtain a general import/export licence, referred to as a Customs Account, from Singapore Customs.

-You can then use this licence to apply for Import Licences from the Singapore Food Agency (SFA) to bring specific ingredients (such as meat, fresh vegetables or eggs) into Singapore.
+You can then use this licence to apply for Import Licences from the SFA to bring specific ingredients (such as meat, fresh vegetables or eggs) into Singapore.

 Read our other article for more information on how to import food into Singapore.

 10. Apply for a Liquor Licence/Halal Certification (Optional)